 West River Fishway

-Behind some bank off Whalley Ave, New Haven
+Behind a Walgreens on Whalley Ave, New Haven

 There are way more fishways and fish ladders in Connecticut than you know about.
-Some have even become little museums of sorts and host open house days and everyone.
+Some have even become little museums of sorts and host open house days once or twice a year.
 We even have a couple eel ways.
 I plan to get to the better ones around the state over time, but this one might be the most interesting for all the wrong reasons.

-I was driving about with Damian over to West Rock State Park (closed) and/or the West Rock Nature Center (closed) and had stopped in a random strip mall plaza to give Damian some food and gauge where his head was at as far as lunch was concerned.
+I was driving around New Haven with Damian and had stopped in a random strip mall plaza to give Damian some food and gauge where his head was at as far as lunch was concerned.
 I found a suitable private parking spot (as I figured I’d be changing him too) and noticed a little sign for the “West River Fishway.”
 I think I audibly muttered, “What?!”
 Fishways are supposed to be in pretty woodland settings, right?
 Not always.
 I forgot about Damian and wandered over the trash-strewn hillock and down to the fully functional fishway.

 The View From/New Haven; A Passageway for Fish And a Lesson in Nature